SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Layout/LinearArrangementLinear/README.md

 #Linear Arrangement Sample

-This sample shows how to arrange the nodes in linear manner.
-Linear arrangement is used to arrange the child nodes in linear manner in the layout, that is the parent node is placed in the center, corresponding to its children.
-When line distribution is enabled, the linear arrangement is also activated by default.
-The LinearArrangement property of layout is used to enable or disable the linear arrangement in the layout.
-By default, the value is false.
+This sample shows how to create a complex hierarchical tree with the line distribution.
+The line distribution is used to arrange the connectors without overlapping in an automatic layout.
+The SamePoint property of the layout is used to enable or disable the line distribution in the layout.
+By default, the value is true.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/complexhierarchical?theme=fluent